clouddrove/terraform-aws-cloudtrail-baseline/README.md

 **IMPORTANT:** Since the `master` branch used in `source` varies based on new modifications, we suggest that you use the release versions [here](https://github.com/clouddrove/terraform-aws-cloudtrail-baseline/releases).

-### Examples
 Here are some examples of how you can use this module in your inventory structure:

 ### Individual Account
 ```hcl